c53wei/fanuc_ros2_docker/README.md

 - Docker Desktop installed and running on your system
 - Docker Compose (included with Docker Desktop)
-- (Optional) XQuartz for GUI/RViz support on macOS

 ## Building and Running with Docker Compose (Recommended)